- What is the importance of the CFP deadline?

 - Why is there a non-refundable application fee of US$1000?

-The fee is non-refundable because, regardless of the outcome of the sponsorship request, a full review is necessary and administrative costs are incurred.
-The fee is based on a policy whereby IEEE charges its societies this amount (US$1000) for every conference they technically sponsor (plus other per-paper charges).
-The application fee only partially compensates for IEEE ComSoc's TCS cost, e.g., staff time, administration, website, etc.; and is subject to future change in order to consider the per-paper IEEE charges.
+The fee is non-refundable, regardless of the outcome of the sponsorship request, a full review is necessary and administrative costs are incurred.
+The fee is based on a policy, whereby, IEEE charges its societies this amount (US$1000) for every conference they technically sponsor.
+The application fee partially compensates for IEEE ComSoc's TCS cost, e.g., staff time, administration, website, etc.

 - Why have I been asked to pay an additional US$500 fee?